HectiqAI/hectiqai.github.io/_posts/2020-02-16-voxmedia-collab.md

           <img src="https://img.youtube.com/vi/HFyaW50GFOs/maxresdefault.jpg" class="img-fluid" alt="...">
         </a>
 				<p class="mt-6">
-					A cookie is a little piece of data stored somewhere on your browser device.
+					A cookie is a little piece of data stored somewhere on your browser's device.
 Cookies has been first invented to act as a small and useful short term memory on a specific website.
 When you add an item to your cart, you’re expecting the site to remember it when you come back the next day.
 That short term memory is handled by a <i>first-party cookie</i>.
-A first-party cookie can only be accessed by the website that has set it.
-Whereas a third-party cookies can be set and accessible by a different website than the one visited.
+It can only be accessed by the website itself.
+Whereas a third-party cookies can be set and access by a different website than the one it was created in.
 Usually managed by Ad networks, their main job has always been to track you online.
-And that’s exactly how third-party Ad networks know that you have placed a pair of yellow shoes in your cart yesterday.
+And that’s exactly how third-party Ad networks know that you have placed a pair of yellow shoes in an online cart yesterday.
 				</p>
 				<blockquote class="blockquote mb-7 mt-7">
           <p class="h2 mb-0 text-center text-primary-desat">
             “A first-party cookie can only be accessed by the website that has set it.
-Whereas a third-party cookies can be set and accessible by a different website than the one visited”
+Whereas a third-party cookies can be set and access by a different website than the one it was created in.”
           </p>
         </blockquote>
         <p>
-        	This little piece of information (you’re shopping for a pair of shoes) is actually quite valuable.
+        	This little piece of information (you shopping for a pair of shoes) is actually quite valuable.
 Ad networks collect all these data about you for ad retargeting.
 Next time they see you online, they can show you the ad specially tailored for you (spoiler: it involves shoes).
         </p>
         <p>
-        	Usage of third-party cookies raises serious concerns for user privacy.
-The good news is that the days of third-party cookies are counted.
+        	Usage of third-party cookies raises serious concerns for user privacy and the good news is that the days of third-party cookies are counted.
         </p>
 				<p>
 					With new regulation in place like General Data Protection Regulation in Europe (GPDR) and the new California Consumer Privacy Act (CCPA), usage of third-party cookies will become essentially illegal.
 One of the key aspects of those regulations is the right to be forgotten: